Processes & Water Filters

 - Place the assembled water filter in the funnel on top of the Erlenmeyer flask.

 - After the 10-15 minute time frame for the flocculation process, slowly pour the contaminated water through the filter.
 Do not overfill the filter.
+But before you do, please read the following instructions:

 - The water must be poured slowly to first filter out all of the clear water.
 Exclude the floc at the bottom.